-The impact from the Coronavirus pandemic has had significant impact on the UK, its businesses and its communities.
+The Covid-19 pandemic has had a significant impact on the UK, its businesses and its communities.
 The sudden impact of the pandemic caused GDP to drop by over 19% during 2020.
 Even though the economy has returned to some level of growth, most economic sectors remain below their February 2020 peak.